 The Sound of Music (1965) singalong takes us to the Alps.
 Children are taught the charming Rodgers & Hammerstein songs, naturally, by Julie Andrews.

-Saturday evening will be spent in the delightful company of two charming singer/songwriters when British artist Laura Groves and Israeli-Dutch artist Keren Ann take the stage.
+Saturday evening will be spent in the delightful company of two charming singer/songwriters when British artist Laura Groves and French artist Keren Ann take the stage.

 Groves, who has released one full-length album and several acclaimed EPs, is also known under her recording name of Blue Roses.
 She makes dreamy art-electropop in the spirit of Kate Bush, enjoying strong cult popularity and good reviews by the critics in her home country.
 Groves’s music is a thalassic world – tracks flow with soft beats to create a warm, cosy mood.

 Keren Ann has a career spanning roughly 20 years and her visit to Finland has been eagerly awaited.
 Ann, whose keenly tuned, sensitive, minimalist style alternative pop, is equally at home in music circles in Paris as she is in New York.
 Singing in both English and French, Ann cloaks her songs in cool, profound jazz tones, seasoned with the world of noir of yesteryear in the footsteps of the queens of chanson.
 Released in the early 2000s, her albums Not Going Anywhere and Nolita propelled Ann into a star in the Indie scene of its day.
 Her wide and devoted fan base extends from Europe to the United States and Japan.

 Laura Groves starts at 7 pm.
 Keren Ann starts at 8.45 pm.

 Doors: 5.30 pm.